About the Minnesota Dream Act

 - State financial aid available to students who meet state residency requirements, regardless of immigration status.

-- Privately funded financial aid through public colleges and universities, including aid from the University of Minnesota, regardless of immigration status.
+- Privately funded financial aid through public colleges and universities, including aid from the University of Minnesota, regardless of immigration status, to include undocumented students.

 The Minnesota Office of Higher Education will determine who is eligible to benefit from the Dream Act.
 Generally, students are eligible if they have attended a Minnesota high school for at least three years, have graduated from a Minnesota high school (or earned a GED in Minnesota), and who have registered with the U.S. Selective Service (applies only to males 18 to 25 years old).
 The complete details on eligibility and a Dream Act Application are available at the Minnesota Office of Higher Education Dream Act website.